shindavid/AlphaZeroArcade/docs/Q-Dispersion-Tree-Search.md

 ### Root ACT nodes: Selection

-If our networks are near-equilibrium, then Nash-ISMCTS will produce a near-equilibrium posterior policy
+If our networks are near-equilibrium, then QDTS will produce a near-equilibrium posterior policy
 $\pi$ at the root.
 In order for the AlphaZero loop to work properly, we must select according to $\pi$ at the root.
 Otherwise, the $V$ and $H$ targets will not be consistent with $P$.